socrata-platform/habitat-plans/inspec/README.md

 }
 ```

-In your `health_check` hook, set any environment variables needed and run Inspec, making sure that Inspec won't try to write any files to its root-owned package directory.
+In your `health-check` hook, set any environment variables needed and run Inspec, making sure that Inspec won't try to write any files to its root-owned package directory.

 ```shell
 #!/bin/sh